hubertp/type-debugger-tutorial/us-implicits.md

 #### test01
 Consider application of `doWork`:
- - Which implicits are being verified as initial arguments for `process` parameter?
+ - Which implicits arguments are considered as valid possibilities and will be verified as initial arguments for `process` parameter?
  - Which parameter of the `transitive` implicit diverges?
- - Are implicits `pre2Main` and `main2Final` being verified as possible arguments of `transitive`?
+ - Are implicits `pre2Main` and `main2Final` are considered as valid possibilities and verified as arguments of `transitive`?
  - How would the diverging expansion in this particular case look like?
- - What type arguments are inferred for `A`, `B` and `C` of `transitive` during its implicit search?

 #### test02
 <!-- TODO: give link -->
-The signature of the `sorted` method is `def sorted[B >: A](implicit ord: math.Ordering[B]): List[A]`.
+The signature of the `sorted` [method](http://www.scala-lang.org/archives/downloads/distrib/files/nightly/docs/library/index.html#scala.collection.immutable.List) is `def sorted[B >: A](implicit ord: math.Ordering[B]): List[A]`.
  - Which implicit argument is applied as an argument to the `sorted` method of `listOfFoo`?
  - There is more than one implicit possible as an argument to the `sorted` method?
 Why does the compiler select the one you stated in your previous answer?

  - Which implicit arguments are taken into account when searching for implicit argument of the `sorted` method of `listOfBar`?
  - Can the typechecker use the same implicit argument as in the case of `listOfFoo`?
+Why?
  - What is the sequence of implicits that causes the divergence?
  - Give a possible fix for the underlying problem (so that you can call `sorted` method on `listOfBar`)?

 #### test03
 Consider a `SortedSet` trait available from the standard library: http://www.scala-lang.org/archives/downloads/distrib/files/nightly/docs/library/index.html#scala.collection.SortedSet
  - What is the type of `set1`?
- - Does the application `++` present in `set1` involve applying implicit arguments at any point of typechecking the body of the value?
+ - Does the application `++` present in `set1` involve finding implicits at any point of typechecking the body of the value?

- - What is the type of the member selection in `SortedSet.empty`?
+ - What is the type of the member selection `SortedSet.empty` only (in `set2`)?
- - What is a sample sequence of implicits which would lead to the divergence?
+ - Give an example of a sequence of implicit arguments which would lead to the divergence?

 ### Implicits06 (source at *implicits/Implicits2.scala* and *implicits/package.scala*)
 Notice that you are required to compile the package object file as well (it contains some implicits).